Mayur021/action-class-authority/paper.md

 **Current roles:**

 - **Senior Information Security Specialist** at *StraightArc Technologies Pvt.
-Ltd.* (since 2020) — primary employer; AppSec, threat research, and security architecture across the StraightArc product portfolio.
-- **Head of Threat Research** at *SecSphere SOC* — leading the threat-research function for the AI SOC platform, including detection engineering, response automation, and adversarial-AI workstreams.
-- **Head of Threat Research** at *SkyVirtRange* — cyber-range exercise design, red-team scenario authoring, and DFIR-training workflows.
+Ltd.* — leading threat research at the intersection of AI security and security operations, with focus on agentic AI security, decision-rights architecture, and OT/ICS security.
 - **Board Member** at *SkyVirt* (since 2017).

 **Standards-track work:**

-- **OWASP AISVS Contributor** — authored the merged C9.2.6 and C9.2.7 requirements (proposed for 1.01) on manifest-declared reversibility classification and the worst-case chain rule for composed agent actions.
+- **OWASP AISVS Contributor** — authored the merged C9.2.6 and C9.2.7 requirements (research chapter, June 2026) on manifest-declared reversibility classification and the worst-case chain rule for composed agent actions.
 - **CSA IAM Working Group Reviewer** — review contributions on the *Defining Non-Human Identity* paper, including a joint chain-level audit schema with Mallikarjunarao Sunke.
 - **PieterKas/agent2agent-auth-framework Issue #114** — filed proposal for reversibility-graded CIBA step-up triggers.
 - **CoSAI WS4 collaborator** — Secure Design Agentic Systems Working Group, with substantive contributions to MCP security guidance.
-- **Former OWASP AppSec India Co-Leader** (2016–2020), bringing AppSec discipline into agentic-AI standards work.

-**Operational background:** Twelve-plus years across SOC engineering, OT/ICS security, DFIR, cyber-range exercise design, and threat research.
+**Current focus:** SOC engineering, OT/ICS security, DFIR, cyber-range exercise design, and threat research.
 Certifications include EC-Council C|EH, ICS/OT and operational-security training, and incident-analysis and risk credentials.
-His work centers on bringing the discipline that DFIR and forensic-readiness teams have practiced for decades into the agentic-AI security domain.
+The work centers on bringing the discipline that DFIR and forensic-readiness teams have practiced into the agentic-AI security domain.

 **Contact:** linkedin.com/in/mayur-agnihotri

-*Note: This whitepaper is the author's independent work and does not represent the official position of StraightArc Technologies, SecSphere SOC, SkyVirt, or any standards body referenced herein.
+*Note: This whitepaper is the author's independent work and does not represent the official position of StraightArc Technologies, SkyVirt, or any standards body referenced herein.
 All standards-track citations are to the publicly merged or proposed text as of the publication date.*

 ---